tfgg/yournextmep/_candidates/eu2014/conservative/jamie-gardiner.md

 person: jamie-gardiner
 region: scotland
 party: conservative
-title: Scotland - Conservative Party - Jamie Gardiner
+title: Jamie Gardiner is running for MEP in Scotland for the Conservative Party
 incumbent: false
 ---